griffithlab/rnabio.org/_posts/0008-06-02-Team_Assignment_ExpressionDE.md

 Teams will now use ballgown to perform differential analysis followed by visualization of their results.

-2. Follow through the ballgown differential expression and visualization by making modifications using your respective sample names.
+Q2.
+Follow through the ballgown differential expression section by making modifications using your respective sample names.

-3. How many significant differentially expressed genes do you observe?
+Q3.
+How many significant differentially expressed genes do you observe?

-**Once you feel confident in your understanding of the R code, answer the following questions by making further modifications to the R code:**
+Q4.
+By referring back to the supplementary tutorial in the DE Visualization Module, can you construct a heatmap showcasing the significantly de genes?

-4. Pick one of the significantly differentially expressed genes and visualize gene expression levels across the 6 samples as well as individual transcript expression levels for those corresponding to your gene of interest.
+(OPTIONAL) Q5.
+Pick one of the significantly differentially expressed genes and visualize gene expression levels across the 6 samples as well as individual transcript expression levels for those corresponding to your gene of interest.
 (Hint: How can you modify the transcript expression plot in the DE Visualization section to showcase **gene expression** levels instead of transcript expression levels?)

-Below are hints and one version of the answer, please make sure you understand how the R code is working before moving on as you will be working on your own for **Q5**.
+Below are hints and one version of the answer.
 Also note that part of the answers are specific to how the sample names and file names were constructed and will require appropriate modification.
 ```bash
 ### On the command line, you will need to first figure out which genes are most differentially expressed
 ### We can do this by looking at the gene_result_sig.tsv file